 Mycorrhizal Fungi Effects on Citrus

 This fertilizer is an inoculum, a small collection of spores that attach to the roots and grow into the beneficial fungus.
-Apply a lot of inoculum to many sites – they will grow and spread, but slowly.
-If you get a good coverage to begin with, your plant should perk up more quickly.
+Apply a lot of inoculums to many sites– they will grow and spread, but slowly.
+If you get good coverage to begin with, your plant should perk up more quickly.